penpot/penpot/docs/03-Backend-Developer-Guide.md

 ## Fixtures ##

-This is a development feature that allows populate the database with a good amount of random content (usually used for just test the application or perform performance tweaks on queries).
+This is a development feature that allows populate the database with a good amount of content (usually used for just test the application or perform performance tweaks on queries).

 In order to load fixtures, enter to the REPL environment executing the `bin/repl` script, and then execute `(uxbox.fixtures/run :small)`.